Cute High Earth Defense Club Love!: OVA

+Film

+An anime film, titled Cute High Earth Defense Club Eternal Love!, which serves as a sequel to the original series and celebrates its 10th anniversary, was released on January 24, 2025.
+The staff and cast members from the series are reprising their roles.

 Reception

 Reviews for the anime have been generally positive.
 Amy McNulty from Anime News Network gave the first three episodes of the series an "A" rating writing that: "Cute High Earth Defense Club LOVE! should make any anime fan laugh, although long-time fans of magical girl shows will get the jokes better by default.
 As a parody of a genre that can still entertain in its own right, this series walks the line of critiquing and venerating the magical girl genre with finesse.
 It's comedic, but it's not a gag-a-minute affair.
 Yes, it has over-the-top situations, but it's just slightly less believable than the typical magical girl show, so it works.
 We're not laughing at the show, we're laughing with it."
 When reviewing the ninth episode, to which she gave an A+ rating, McNulty later wrote that it: "demonstrates that the show entertains best when it's both a parody and a magical boy show in its own right.
 The fact that the boys are able to talk the melon monster down before they heal him with love is another fun twist on the give-speeches-about-justice-to-monster-then-heal-with-love formula.
 Overall, the viewers spend more time with this monster than any of the previous ones, paving the way for laughs aplenty."